cbworden/shake-doc/glossary.rst

   The National Earthquake Information Center; part of the USGS.

 PAGER
-  Prompt Assessment for Global Earthquake Response
+  Prompt Assessment of Global Earthquakes for Response

 PGA
   Peak Ground Acceleration.